OpenKnowledgeMaps/learning-materials/mozilla-study-group-lesson.md

-# “I didn’t know I could know so much!
-The open science way to do literature research”
+# “I didn’t know I could know so much!"
+The open science way to do literature research
 *Created by Maxi Schramm & Peter Kraker with input from the whole [Open Knowledge Maps team](http://openknowledgemaps.org/team)*

 ### Intro